Illiterate DALL-E Learns to Compose: SLATE: Slot Attention Transformer

 \textbf{Inferring Object Slots.} To infer the object slots from a given image $\bx$, we first use the DVAE encoder as described above to obtain a discrete token $\bz_i$ for each patch $i$.
 Next, we map each token $\bz_i$ to an embedding by using a learned dictionary.
 To incorporate the position information into these patch embeddings, we sum them with learned positional embeddings.
 This results in an embedding $\bu_i$ which now has both the content and the position information for the patch.
 These embeddings $\bu_{1:T}$ are then given as input to a Slot-Attention encoder \citep{slotattention} with $N$ slots.

 This results in $N$ object slots $\bs_{1:N}$ and $N$ attention maps $A_{1:N}$ from the last refinement iteration of the Slot-Attention encoder.

-\textbf{Reconstruction using Transformer.} To reconstruct the input image, we decode the slots $\bs_{1:N}$ and first reconstruct the DVAE tokens $\hat{\bz}_{1:T}$ using a Transformer.
+\textbf{Reconstruction using Transformer.} To reconstruct the input image, we decode the slots $\bs_{1:N}$ and first reconstruct the DVAE tokens $\hat{\bz}_{1:T}$ using a transformer.
 We then use the DVAE decoder $g_\ta$ to decode the DVAE tokens and reconstruct the image patches $\hat{\bx}_i$ and therefore the image $\hat{\bx}$.

 where $\hat{\bu}_{i} = \text{Dictionary}_\phi(\hat{\bz}_i) + \bp_{\phi,i}$ and $\hat{o}_{i,v}$ is the log probability of token $v$ among the $V$ classes of the categorical distribution represented by $\hat{\bo}_i$.
 To train the transformer, the slot attention encoder and the embeddings, we minimize the cross-entropy of predicting each token $\bz_i$ conditioned on the preceding tokens $\bz_{<i}$ and the slots $\bs_{1:N}$.
-Let the predicted log-probabilities for the token at position $i$ be $\bar{\bo}_i &= \text{Transformer}_\ta({\bu}_{<i} ; \bs_{1:N})$.
+Let the predicted log-probabilities for the token at position $i$ be $\bar{\bo}_i = \text{Transformer}_\ta({\bu}_{<i} ; \bs_{1:N})$.
 Then the cross-entropy training objective can be written as $\smash{\cL_\text{ST} = \sum_{i=1}^T \text{CrossEntropy}(\bz_i,\bar{\bo}_i)}$.

 \textbf{Learning Objective and Training.} The complete training objective is given by $\cL = \cL_\text{ST} + \cL_\text{DVAE}$ and all modules of our model are trained jointly.
-We apply a decay on the DVAE temperature $\tau$ from 1.0 to 0.1 at the start of the training.
-We also apply a learning rate warm-up for the parameters of Slot-Attention and Transformer at the start of the training as we found that this led to stable training.
+At the start of the training, we apply a decay on the DVAE temperature $\tau$ from 1.0 to 0.1 and a learning rate warm-up for the parameters of slot-attention encoder and the transformer.